uqlibrary/technology-training/R/packaging/packaging.md

     Version: 0.1.0
     Author: Your Name
     Maintainer: Your Name <yourself@somewhere.net>
-    Depends: readr, dplyr, purrr
+    Imports: readr, dplyr, purrr
     Description: Functions to import, cleanup and merge temperature data from ACORN stations
     License: GPL-3
     Encoding: UTF-8
     LazyData: true

-Notice that we added the `Depends:` field.
+Notice that we added the `Imports:` field.
 This allows us to specify what extra packages are needed for our package to work.

 #### Which licence?